dnth/dnth.github.io/content/portfolio/how_to_deploy_od_model_on_cpu_at_60_fps/index.md

 You will also need to prepare a few the `Exp` config file before starting the training loop.
 They are documented [here](https://github.com/Megvii-BaseDetection/YOLOX/blob/main/docs/train_custom_data.md).
 The `Exp` file lets you configure everything about the model from the location of the dataset, model architecture, and training hyperparameters.

-Let's use the YOLOX-S model.
+For simplicity let's use the `YOLOX-s` model.
+There are a host of other YOLOX models you can try like `YOLOX-m`, `YOLOX-l`, `YOLOX-x`, `YOLOX-Nano`, `YOLOX-Tiny`, etc. The details are on the README on the YOLOX repo.
+Feel free to experiment.

-My Exp file looks like the following
+My `Exp` file looks like the following

 ```python {linenos=table}
 import os